ajhewitt/gigatron-rom/Docs/vCPU7.md

 **History:**
-These are improvements of the long arithmetic opcodes implemented for ROMvX0 one or two years ago.
+These are improvements of the long arithmetic opcodes implemented for ROMvX0 ia while ago.
 Thanks to the FSM framework, they are implemented as easy-to-schedule chunks and avoid the hidden but severe overhead of long monolithic instructions.